mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 pander to the whims of senior nobles who are putting their egos and own interests before those of the Imperium.
-If so, it would appear to be the case that in order to have a Spinward Marches sector to defend, we must render it indefensible by dispersing the fleet in these ‘political deployments’.
+If so, it would appear to be the case that in order to have a Spinward Marches sector to defend, we must render it indefensible by dispersing the fleet in these 'political deployments'.

 Our admirals must tread a fine line between antagonising nobles, and thereby creating dissent, and remaining ready to protect the